wavesnetwork/guidedtour/README.md

 # License
-WAVES Visual Pathway is licensed under the MIT Open Source license.
+WAVES Guided Tour is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.